 The Inside Passage Day Cruise not only accommodates foot passengers, but like most other BC Ferries, you can take your vehicle on-board as well.
 This means cars, motorbikes and motorhomes.
 They even accommodate commercial vehicles!

 Cruises leave at 7:30am and arrive into port at 11.30pm.
 During the height of the summer months, most of the cruising time is in daylight, allowing you to see as much of the Inside Passage as possible.
-Sailings earlier and later in the session will travel a short time in the dark, but this allows for some pretty spectacular sunset and sunrise viewing from on-board the cruise.
+Sailings earlier and later in the season will travel a short time in the dark, but this allows for some pretty spectacular sunset and sunrise viewing from on-board the cruise.

 While all of this is excellent, what you really want to know is the price!
 Now remember that the seven days cruises I talked about earlier cost at least a few thousand dollars.